anand-1234567/roman-numeral-converter/README.md

 ## Project Structure

 - `apps/api`: Backend API
-- `apps/ui`: React UI
+- `apps/ui`: Frontend
+- `test/e2e`: End-to-end tests
+- `test/visual`: Visual tests
+- `packages/*`: Shared packages

-You can see additional details about the individual apps in the README files in the respective directories.
+You can see additional details about the individual packages in the README files in the respective directories.

 ## Prerequisites

 - Node.js (v18+)
 - pnpm (v9+)

-## Running the application
+## Developer setup

 The project uses pnpm for development due to its speed and efficiency.